varnish/Varnish-Book/varnish_book.rst

 .. container:: handout

    Varnish uses workspaces to reduce the contention between each thread when they need to acquire or modify memory.
-   There are multiple workspaces, but the most important one is the session workspace, which is used to manipulate session data.
+   There are multiple workspaces, but in Varnish 4 and later, the most important ones are ``workspace_client`` and ``workspace_backend``.
-   An example is changing `www.example.com` to `example.com` before it is entered into the cache, to reduce the number of duplicates.
+   Memory in ``workspace_client`` is used to manipulate data at the frontend side of the Varnish state machine, i.e., request data.
+   ``workspace_backend`` is used to manipulate data fetched from the backend side.
+   As an example, think about the memory needed to normalize an object's ``Host`` header from ``www.example.com`` to ``example.com`` before it is stored in the cache.

-   It is important to remember that even if you have 5 MB of session workspace and are using 1000 threads, the actual memory usage is not 5 GB.
+   If you have 5 MB of workspace and are using 1000 threads, the actual memory usage is not 5 GB.
    The virtual memory usage will indeed be 5GB, but unless you actually use the memory, this is not a problem.
    Your memory controller and operating system will keep track of what you actually use.